po-strikes25/Text-Editor/README.md

 # Text-Editor
-This project is a simple text editor.
-The author has created this project to implement the raw understanding of Java Swing.
+This project is a Simple Text Editor.
+The author has created this project to implement the basic understanding of Java Swing.